DannyMichaels/ruby-oop-lesson/readme.md

 ### Preparation
 *Before this lesson, students should:*
 - Be comfortable with the very basics of ruby
-- Understand the basic concepts of inheritance (JS class lecture)
+- Understand the basic concepts of OOP and inheritance (JS class lecture)

 ## OOP